-Of course data storytelling is not only restricted to journalists but everyone who actually needs to convey a message, such as copywriters, designers, marketers, and bloggers.
+Of course, data storytelling is not only restricted to journalists, but everyone who needs to convey a message, such as copywriters, designers, marketers, and bloggers.

-The first task of data storytelling is to find the needle you need (the small dataset) in a huge haystack of data.
-You need a needle that matches the thread (the narrative) of the story so you can use them together to sew a strong and valid piece (the data story) that you or your client can happily wear.
+The first task of data storytelling is to find the needle you need (the small dataset) in a vast haystack of data.
+You need a needle that matches the thread (the narrative) of the story so you can use them together to sew a valid and robust piece (the data story) that you or your client can happily wear.

-First of all, the data you find need to be truthworthy.
-The internet is full of misinformation so you have to be cautious.
-Sometimes you can find good information and useful hints in blog posts and forums but these sources that are better double-checked, and backed up with other alternate sources.
+First of all, the data you find need to be trustworthy.
+The internet is full of misinformation, so you have to be cautious.
+Sometimes you can find the right information and useful hints in blog posts and forums, but these sources are better double-checked and backed up with other alternate sources.

-The bigger and more reputable a data source is, the better.
-University web sites, open access journals, national statistics offices such as the British Office for National Statistics, big reputable organizations such as the American Federal Reserve, or international organizations such as the UN usually serve information and a knowledgebase that is reliable and trusted by the vast majority of people.
+The more prominent and more reputable a data source is, the better.
+University web sites, open access journals, national statistics offices such as the British Office for National Statistics, big reputable organizations such as the American Federal Reserve, or international organizations such as the UN usually serve information and a knowledge base that is reliable and trusted by the vast majority of people.

-Google News Lab has several instructional videos about how to use Google’s different tools to find the relevant data you need to be a reliable and interesting data storyteller.
+Google News Lab has several instructional videos about how to use Google’s different tools to find the relevant data you need to be a reliable and exciting data storyteller.

 Google’s Advanced Search feature enables you to research with precision.
 If you click on the little gear icon on Google’s home page, you can select the “Advanced Search” option that takes you to the Advanced Search screen where you can fine-tune your search query.